Francesc Homs Molist

-Francesc Homs Molist (born 5 September 1969, in Vic, Barcelona) is a Spanish politician and Minister of the Presidency and Spokesperson of the Government of Catalonia.
+Francesc Homs Molist (born 5 September 1969, in Vic, Barcelona) is a Spanish politician and former Minister of the Presidency and Spokesperson of the Government of Catalonia.

 Early life and education

-Francesc Homs was born in Vic in 1969 and holds a degree in Law from the Autonomous University of Barcelona (UAB).
+Francesc Homs was born in Vic in 1969 and holds a degree in law from the Autonomous University of Barcelona (UAB).
 He is married and father to two daughters.
 In his private life, he is a keen cyclist and a practising Roman Catholic.

 Political career

 He is Minister of the Presidency and Spokesperson of the Government of Catalonia (Generalitat de Catalunya).
-Previously, he was Secretary General of the Presidency of the Government of Catalonia (2010-2012) and Director General of Interdepartmental Affairs (2001-2003).
+Previously, he was Secretary General of the Presidency of the Government of Catalonia (2010–2012) and Director General of Interdepartmental Affairs (2001–2003).

 He was a member of the Parliament of Catalonia from 2003 to 2010.
 He was writer of the draft of the new Statute of Catalonia on behalf of Convergència i Unió (CiU), and speaker of the new Statute (2006).

 He has worked in several private companies in the service and banking sectors.

 He is Vice-Secretary General of Strategy of Convergència Democràtica de Catalunya (CDC) and member of the Executive National Board of Convergència i Unió (CiU).
 He was the Head of the Project Great House of Catalanism (Projecte de la Casa Gran del Catalanisme), which aimed to remodel and build on the political catalanism.